erpranavknigam/TodoListApi/readme.md

 ## Overview

-The Task Management API provides the following functionalities:
+The Task Management API offers the following functionalities:

+### User Authentication

+* Register a new user
+* Log in an existing user

+### Task Management

 * Create a new task
 * Update an existing task
 * Delete a task
 * Retrieve a task by ID
-* Retrieve all tasks (Set Limit and Page)
+* Retrieve all tasks

-All operations are protected and require a valid authentication token.
+All task management operations are protected and require a valid authentication token.

 ## Installation